Wolff Olins

-In the same year the firm was listed by The Sunday Times as one of the "best small companies to work for", and was in 31st place on list of the "best places to work" compiled by Ad Age magazine.
+In 2012 the firm was listed by The Sunday Times as one of the "best small companies to work for", and was in 31st place on list of the "best places to work" compiled by Ad Age magazine.
 In 2018 Fast Company magazine placed the company at the head of a list of the "most innovative design firms".

 History

 Wolff Olins was founded in Camden Town, London, in 1965 by designer Michael Wolff and advertising executive Wally Olins.
 Wolff left the business in 1983, and Olins in 2001; Wolff is still active in the field of branding, and Olins died on 14 April 2014.
-Wolff Olins currently has offices in London, New York City and San Francisco.
+Wolff Olins currently has offices in London, New York City, Los Angeles and San Francisco.

 In 2002, Wolff Olins was selected by the British Library as a subject of their National Life Stories oral history project.